 Most importantly, she wasn’t sure her target audience was going to like it and listen to what she had to share.

-What do you actually need to feel confident and launch your website?
+What do you actually need to feel confident to launch your website?

-Jenn needed a launch plan and not a regular one, not the kind that includes a webinar and a complex email campaign.
+Jenn needed a launch plan but not your typical one, not the kind that includes a webinar and a complex email campaign.

 What Jenn needs is a simple DIY audit of her website to make sure she can feel confident to press Publish and tell the world she has something to offer.

-That is why we have put together a simple 4 steps plan for your own website audit towards a shame-free launch.
+That is why we have put together a 4-step plan for your own website audit towards a shame-free launch.
 4 steps that will make you feel ready to go live.

 Step 1 – Website content checklist

-Is your content enough and ready to go live?
-Regardless of whether you have decided to go live with a couple of pages describing your offer or a blog with tens of blog posts.
+Do you have enough content and is it ready to go live?
+It’s the same question regardless whether you have decided to go live with a couple of pages describing your offer or a blog with tens of blog posts.